3dcitydb/3dcitydb/Oracle/SQLScripts/oracle_spatial/MIGRATION/README.txt

     - After the database is created, you log on as a DBA User to be able to grant select accesses to this user for the schema which we will migrate from and run @GRANT_ACCESS.sql script.
 You give the values "3DCITYDB_TEST3" and "3DCITYDB_TEST2" as parameters.

-    - When the script is finished, you log on with your username "3DCITYDB_TEST3" again and run the script @MIGRATE_DB_V2_V3.sql and give the schema name which the data will be copied as the parameter: "3DCITYDB_TEST2".
+    - When the script is finished, you log on with your username "3DCITYDB_TEST3" again and run the script @MIGRATE_DB.sql and give the schema name which the data will be copied as the parameter: "3DCITYDB_TEST2".

     - When the migration script is completed, you see a message "DB migration is completed successfully." on the console.